The Top 8 Language Resources I Actually Use on a Regular Basis

-I review a lot of different language learning materials for this site.
+I review a lot of different language learning materials for Eurolinguiste.
 I love getting the chance to try out new resources, and I even go on to continue using some of the materials I review, but not all of them.
-There are just too many options.
+There are just too many options and I believe it’s important not to spread yourself too thin.

-In all honesty, I’d love to be able to use more of the resources I’ve discovered more often, but there really isn’t enough time for me to get to all of them.
+In all honesty, I’d love to be able to use more of the resources I’ve discovered consistently, but there really isn’t enough time for me to get to all of them.
 Not regularly, at least.

 So, rather than spend a little bit of low-quality time with a large amount of resources, I’ve had to narrow the field.
 Instead, I’ve selected a few with which I like to spend a lot of high-quality time studying.
 This, of course, changes on occasion, but I’ve been pretty consistent with my choices over the past few years.

 Not all of these resources will work for everyone, but they are what works for me.
-With these resources, I feel as though my study is equally balanced between the four skills I find necessary to being competent in a language – listening, speaking, reading and writing.
+With these resources, I feel as though my study is equally balanced between the five skills I find necessary to being competent in a language – listening, speaking, reading, writing, and building vocabulary.

-Top 8 Language Learning Resources I Actually Use
+Top 8 Language Learning Resources I Use As Someone Who’s Learned 16+ Languages

-I use Memrise EVERYDAY.
+I use LingQ EVERY DAY.
 It is probably the only resource I use every single day (although I have good intentions for other resources).
-The lessons are short and I can always find the time to fit in a bit of study on Memrise.
+The lessons are whatever length of time I choose and I can always find the time to fit in a bit of study on LingQ.

-Why I use this resource // I use this resource to memorize vocabulary.
-It uses spaced-repetition to help you retain the words and phrases.
-There are a ton of great sets already setup on Memrise, but if they don’t have what you’re looking for you, you can create your own sets.
-I use several pre-made sets, but I also create my own sets from vocabulary I keep in my notebook.
+Why I use this resource // I use this resource to memorize vocabulary, read books I love, study subtitles for my favorite shows, and get a bit of extra support with language learning content on YouTube.
+It uses spaced repetition to help you retain the words and phrases when you use the flashcard feature.
+There are a ton of great courses already set up on LingQ, but if they don’t have what you’re looking for, you can create your own.
+I use several pre-made courses when I’m starting out, but I also create my own sets from vocabulary I keep in my notebook as well as the content I import.

 How often I use this resource // Almost every day.

-The cost of this resource // Free.
-There are, however, paid options if you prefer.
+The cost of this resource // $14.99/month.
+There are, however, discounts if you subscribe annually or biannually.

-Between all of the languages I am studying, I take several iTalki lessons per week.
-I was hesitant to start using it, in all honesty, but the name kept coming up amongst language bloggers so I finally gave in.
+Between all of the languages I am studying, I take several italki lessons per week.
+Way back when, I was hesitant to start using it, in all honesty, but the name kept coming up amongst language bloggers so I finally gave in.
 I haven’t looked back since.

 How often I use this resource // I use it at least once a week.